ZakaHaceCosas/personaplus/core/USAGE.md

 Just `export const { getSource, getLastUpdate }` the data utilities function and they will work out of the box.

 Then, you just need to create your main function and make it the **default** export.
-Be sure to give it the correct params and return one of the three valid OpenHealth Responses.
+Be sure to give it the correct params and return one of the three valid CoreLibrary Responses.
 You can just copy & paste from other functions for that.

 Whatever you choose as a response, though, you should note that you'll have to define `context` and `explanation`, being both explanatory texts. `context` briefly explaining the received result and `explanation` explaining what does the calculation by itself mean.
 > You can always just write "FIXME" or "TODO" as a value, and let someone else (like me) take care of it.